 How do you know if it's working?

 For some people, probiotics can start to work within 24 to 48 hours, Shah says, while others may not experience results for weeks.
-Significant changes in the gut microbiome could even take months to settle in.
+Significant, positive changes in the gut microbiome could even take months to settle in.

-The physical changes may vary from person to person, but if a probiotic is working properly, the effects should be noticeable.
+The physical changes may vary from person to person, but if a probiotic is working properly, the gut health support should be noticeable and felt.

-According to Gandhi, an effective probiotic will lead to less bloating, gas, abdominal discomfort, and constipation.* "For some it will translate to less fatigue, less brain fog, more energy, and being able to eat foods they could not tolerate before," she adds.*
+According to Gandhi, an effective probiotic can help ease bloating and gas and promote abdominal comfort.* "For some it may translate to less fatigue, less brain fog, more energy, and being able to eat foods they could not tolerate before," she adds.*

-That said, it's important to remember that a probiotic is not a cure-all and that proper diet, stress reduction, exercise, and other lifestyle measures are key to helping those good gut microbes grow and flourish.
+That said, it's important to remember that a probiotic does not work in isolation and that proper diet, stress reduction, exercise, and other lifestyle measures are key to helping those good gut microbes grow and flourish.

 Are there any potential side effects?

 Eventually, these effects should dissipate.
-If they don't, stop taking probiotics and consult a gastroenterologist or primary care physician for other treatment options.
+If they don't, stop taking probiotics and consult a gastroenterologist or primary care physician for next steps.

-These lasting side effects may be indicative of existing health conditions, like small intestine bacterial overgrowth (SIBO) or irritable bowel syndrome (IBS), which would require more personalized attention.
+That's because long-term GI issues may be indicative of underlying health conditions, like small intestine bacterial overgrowth (SIBO) or irritable bowel syndrome (IBS), which would require more personalized medical attention.